What is #RootCauseRacism?

-#RootCauseRacism is an international effort.
-Thought leaders, organizations and the everyman coming together to discuss, develop and implement solutions and bringing about real, sustainable change.
+#RootCauseRacism is the international effort of thought leaders, organizations and the everyman coming together to discuss, develop, and implement solutions and bringing about real, sustainable change.

-But we're not recreating the wheel.
+We're not out to recreate the wheel.
 Processes already exist to make change happen.
-To identify the root of the problem, not just the symptoms, and address it.
+We seek to identify the root of the problem, not just the symptoms, and address it.

 As a practitioner of continuous improvement methodologies, and a fan of the Toyota Kata, I've been able to change my mindset, develop new habits, and establish different behaviors.
-This is what we need to address, and stamp out, rampant racism globally.
-We need a different way of thinking and we need it to be something we can apply to our every day lives, both personally and professionally.
+This is what we need to address and stamp out rampant racism globally: a different way of thinking and something we can apply to our every day lives, both personally and professionally.
 This is how you create sustainable change.

-In my August 8th guest post One Small Thing: Sharing our Visions and Voices to #RootCauseRacism on Mark Graban's Lean Blog, I explain how this has touched me personally and how we as a global community of individuals and organizations can understand the challenges of this issue and determine solutions to bring an end to social injustice and systematic racism.
+In my post One Small Thing: Sharing our Visions and Voices to #RootCauseRacism on Mark Graban's Lean Blog, I explain how this has touched me personally and how we as a global community of individuals and organizations can understand the challenges of this issue, and determine solutions to bring an end to social injustice and systematic racism.
 I found I wasn't alone in my thinking.

 And a movement was born.